TheArqsz/JSRecon-Buddy/README.md

 > [!WARNING]
 > This makes requests to a public NPM registry.

+- Enable Source Map Guessing - an opt-in feature for the on-demand scan.
+When enabled, the extension attempts to find source maps by appending `.map` to the URL of every discovered JavaScript file (e.g. `script.js` -> `script.js.map`).
+Useful for finding maps that developers forgot to remove but didn't link.

 - Exclude Domains/Paths - this feature allows you to prevent the extension from scanning specific websites.
 You can add one entry per line: